-Lenders have more discretion in determining the interest rate and closing costs for jumbo mortgages so borrowers see more variation in interest rates for jumbo loans.
-Because rates and fees for jumbo mortgages can vary significantly, borrowers should shop lenders to find the mortgage with the most attractive terms.
-Additionally, because jumbo loans have larger loan amounts, even a small difference in interest rate can save you thousands of dollars in interest expense.
-FREEandCLEAR recommends that you compare three-to-four proposals before selecting a lender, regardless of mortgage size, but shopping your mortgage business is especially important for jumbo mortgages.
+Shopping for Your Mortgage is More Important.
+Lenders have more discretion in determining jumbo mortgage rates and closing costs so borrowers see more variation in loan terms.
+Because interest rates and fees for jumbo mortgages can vary significantly, borrowers should shop lenders to find the mortgage with the most attractive terms.
+Additionally, because jumbo mortgages have larger loan amounts, even a small difference in interest rate can save you thousands of dollars in interest expense.
+Regardless of loan amount, we recommend that you compare five quotes before selecting a lender, but shopping for your loan is especially important for jumbo mortgages.

 Lenders also have more flexibility in setting borrower qualification guidelines for jumbo mortgages.
 For example, different lenders may have different credit score, debt-to-income ratio and down payment requirements.
 In addition to shopping for the jumbo mortgage with the lowest rates and fees be sure to understand the lender’s borrower qualification guidelines and underwriting policies.

-Technically, any mortgage amount above the conforming loan limit set by the government ($424,100 for a single unit residence in the contiguous U.S. or $636,150 for a single unit residence in Alaska or Hawaii) is considered a jumbo mortgage but the government sets higher loan limits in higher cost areas.
-For example, the loan limit for a single unit residence in a high cost area in the contiguous U.S. can be up to $636,150 and up to $954,225 in Alaska or Hawaii.
-Loan amounts that fall in between $424,100 (or $636,150 in Alaska or Hawaii) and the conforming loan limits for higher cost areas are called conforming jumbo, super conforming or agency jumbo mortgages and may have slightly higher interest rates than conforming loans.
+Technically, any mortgage amount above the conforming loan limit set by the government ($726,200 for a single unit residence in the contiguous U.S. or $1,089,300 for a single unit residence in Alaska or Hawaii) is considered a jumbo mortgage but the government sets higher loan limits in areas with higher housing costs.
+For example, the loan limit for a single unit residence in a high cost area in the contiguous U.S. can be up to $1,089,300.
+Loan amounts that fall in between $726,200 and the conforming loan limits for higher cost areas are called conforming jumbo, super conforming or agency jumbo mortgages and may have slightly higher interest rates than conforming loans -- but not always.
 Loan amounts above the conforming loan limit for a county are called non-conforming jumbo mortgages or jumbo mortgages for short.
-The important point to notes is the the interest rate and borrower qualification guidelines are typically different for jumbo mortgages.
+The important point to note is that loan terms and borrower qualification guidelines are typically different for jumbo mortgages.